 Reserved

-Extension directory + payload region for the future v4 ECC layer; v3 readers skip non-critical unknown entries, reject critical unknown entries
+Extension directory + payload region used by the v4 Error Correction layer; v3 readers skip non-critical unknown entries, reject critical unknown entries

-The wire layout, the wrapper IDs, and the forward-compat contract (v3 + ECC = v4, the v3 vault is byte-equivalent to "v4 with ECC turned off") are pinned in the AeroVault v3 Specification (draft).
+The wire layout, the wrapper IDs, and the forward-compat contract (v3 + Error Correction = v4, the v3 vault is byte-equivalent to "v4 with Error Correction turned off") are pinned in the AeroVault v3 Specification.
 Tracked in issue #162 section 4 / T-AEROVAULT-ECC.
-The v4 ECC layer (Reed-Solomon / Parchive blocks for single-bit-rot recovery on the encrypted chunks) is on the roadmap but not in v3.8.0.

 Additional encryption features: